-Bodnar brought an attacking mentality with him to Cheney, resulting in 27 goals during the 2014 season, good for the second-most all-time.
-EWU's 2014 squad tied the program record for most goals in a single match with five coming against Weber State on Sept.
+Bodnar brought an attacking mentality with him to Cheney, resulting in 61 goals, which is the most in a two-year span at Eastern Washington.
+His 2015 team scored a single-season record 34 goals, while his 2014 squad tallied 27 goals, which is the third-most in a single season at EWU.
+Eastern’s 2014 team tied the program record for most goals in a single match with five coming against Weber State on Sept.
 28, and found the back of the net in 10 straight matches to open the season, also a program record.

-As the head coach of Walla Walla CC's women's soccer program for the last 10 seasons, Bodnar has directed the Warriors to a 210-15-11 record in that span, winning three Northwest Athletic Association of Community Colleges championships and nine East Region titles.
+As the head coach of Walla Walla CC's women's soccer program from 2003-2013, Bodnar directed the Warriors to a 210-15-11 record, winning three Northwest Athletic Association of Community Colleges championships and nine East Region titles.

 The Warriors reeled off unbeaten streaks of 26 matches and 24 matches, respectively, during his tenure with the program.
 Walla Walla CC never lost more than five matches in a single season under Bodnar, winning at least 20 matches in eight of his 10 seasons.
 The Warriors went undefeated for the first time in program history in 2010, finishing with a 20-0-2 mark an route to its second consecutive NCWAACC title.
 They followed that up with another unbeaten mark in 2011, winning their third straight conference championship with a record of 23-0-1.